osrf/lrauv/README.md

 convenience.
 Make sure you have a recent version of [Docker](https://docs.docker.com/) and [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) installed.
+And [rocker](https://github.com/osrf/rocker) available as debian package `python3-rocker` with the ROS packages.
  Next to get started simply run the following command.
 ```
 docker/build_and_run_docker.sh
 ```